 Most apps offer a limited free plan which I advise to check out as well if it covers your needs.

-- 1Password 💰 with a family plan for storing passwords, secure notes, software licenses, and even movie tickets.
+- 1Password with a business and family subscriptions paid by my employer.
+I use it for storing passwords, secure notes, software licenses, and even movie tickets.
 It’s the best password manager out there and using anything else would cause me a vile breakdown.

 - Alfred 💰 to boost my productivity with a variety of workflows and snippets.

 - Backblaze 💰 to back up my disks.
 It does everything silently on the background which means I usually forget its existence and that’s definitely a good feature from a backup manager.
-Backblaze also ships with an S3 compatible cloud storage which I use to store some photos.
+Backblaze also ships with an S3 compatible cloud storage which I use to store my blog’s images and static assets.

 - Cleanshot X 💰 to capture screenshots and record videos — useful for reporting website issues.
 On Windows, I use the builtin screenshot tool which you can summon with